Prek Cali

 Prek Cali (29 July 187225 March 1945), Prenk Cali or Preng Cali, was an Albanian bajraktar ("standard-bearer") of Vermosh, part of the Kelmendi tribe of northern Albania.
 He was a veteran of the Albanian uprisings and the Balkan Wars.
-He was executed by Yugoslav Partisans in 1945.
+He was executed by Albanian Partisans in 1945.

 Early life and rebellions

 Cali was born in Vermosh, part of the Kelmendi tribe, at the time part of the Scutari Vilayet (now northern Albania).
 He became the bajraktar ("flag-bearer") of Kelmendi.

-After the fall of Fan S. Noli's cabinet (1928), Cali came in conflict with King Ahmet Zogu.
+After the fall of Fan S. Noli's cabinet (1924), Cali came in conflict with King Ahmet Zogu.
 He led his tribe against Montenegrin forces.

 World War II

 Plav and Gusinje

-At the beginning of World War II Prek Cali had between 200 and 1,200 armed men around Vermosh under his command.
-His forces took control over Plav and Gusinje in 1941, before Italian forces occupied it.
+At the beginning of World War II Prek Cali had between 200 and 1,200 armed men around Vermosh under his command before Italian forces occupied it.

+With the approval of the Plava and Gucija Committee for Salvation, his forces took control over Plav and Gusinje declared the region united with Albania and raised the Albanian flag on the municipal building.

 Cali participated in the Italian counter-offensive in August 1941, crushing the Uprising in Montenegro.
 Italian General Alessandro Pirzio Biroli reported that Albanian forces from Vermosh commanded by Cali supported Division Venezia that advanced from Podgorica to insurgent-controlled Kolašin and Andrijevica and re-occupied them despite fierce resistance.